A Global Network

 “In February 2010, my young sister—27 years old and a mother of one child—called with the devastating news that she had been diagnosed with cancer.
-This diagnosis was made by a general practitioner in a village hospital.
-She and her husband were utterly broken and in a panic mode, trying to make plans for the future of their young family without her, since unfortunately, any cancer diagnosis was viewed by many as a death sentence.”
+This diagnosis was made by a general practitioner in a village hospital.”
 Read more of Benda’s story.

 We Create: Joint Art Project